Gérard de Nerval: Early life

 Gérard Labrunie was born in Paris on 22 May 1808.
 His mother, Marie Marguerite Antoinette Laurent, was the daughter of a clothing salesman, and his father, Étienne Labrunie, was a young doctor who had volunteered to serve as a medic in the army under Napoleon.

 In June 1808, soon after Gérard's birth, Étienne was drafted.
 With his young wife in tow, Étienne followed the army on tours of Germany and Austria, eventually settling in a hospital in Głogów.
-While they traveled East, the Labrunies left their newborn son Gérard in the care of Marie Marguerite's uncle Antoine Boucher, who lived in Mortefontaine, a small town in the Valois region, not far from Paris.
+While they travelled East, the Labrunies left their newborn son Gérard in the care of Marie Marguerite's uncle Antoine Boucher, who lived in Mortefontaine, a small town in the Valois region, not far from Paris.
 On 29 November 1810 Marie Marguerite died before she could return to France.
 Gérard was two years old.
 Having buried his wife, Étienne took part in the disastrous French invasion of Russia.
 He was reunited with his son in 1814.

 Upon his return to France in 1814, Étienne took his son and moved back to Paris, starting a medical practice at 72 rue Saint-Martin.
 Gérard lived with his father but often stayed with his great-uncle Boucher in Mortefontaine and with Gérard Dublanc at 2 rue de Mantes (now 2 rue du Maréchal Joffre) in Saint-Germain-en-Laye.
 (Dublanc, Étienne's uncle, was also Gérard's godfather.)

 In 1822 Gérard enrolled at the collège Charlemagne.
 This was where he met and befriended Théophile Gautier.
 This was also where he began to take poetry more seriously.
 He was especially drawn to epic poetry.
 At age 16, he wrote a poem that recounted the circumstances of Napoleon's defeat called "Napoléon ou la France guerrière, élégies nationales".
 Later, he tried out satire, writing poems that took aim at Prime Minister Villèle, the Jesuit order, and anti-liberal newspapers like La Quotidienne.
 His writing started to be published in 1826.

 At age 19, with minimal knowledge of the German language, he began the ambitious task of translating Goethe's Faust.
 His prose translation appeared in 1828.
 Despite its many flaws, the translation had many merits, and it did a great deal to establish his poetic reputation.
 It is the reason why Victor Hugo, the leader of the Romantic movement in France, felt compelled to have Gérard come to his apartment on 11, rue Notre-Dame-des-Champs.